lithops-cloud/lithops/docs/api-details.md

 **docker_executor(\*\*kwargs)**

 Initialize and return a Docker executor object.
-This executor runs the function in local Dockers.
+This executor runs the functions in local Dockers.
 All the parameters set in the executor will overwrite those set in the configuration.

 |Parameter | Default | Description|